 Many components go into a cohesive bathroom design and function.

+If you are undergoing a bathroom remodel, it’s important to make sure you do your research.
 Ignore any component and you can compromise both your bathroom’s design and function.

-I. Bathroom Vanity Tops Buying Guide
+Bathroom Vanity Tops Buying Guide

 Buying the perfect vanity tops for your bathroom isn’t as difficult as it seems.

-The type of material you select dictates your options for overall design, dimensions, color, and edge treatment.
+The type of material you select dictates your options for the overall design, dimensions, color, and edge treatment.
 Next, it’s time to decide whether DIY or professional installation is your best bet.

-A. Bathroom Vanity Top Material Options
+Bathroom Vanity Top Material Options

 Your choice in material shouldn’t be based solely on looks.
 Though style is undoubtedly important, you must also consider strength, durability, long-term value, and upfront cost.